-Note: LTOs denotes aircraft landing and takeoff operations; APUs represents Auxiliary Power Units; GSE represents

-Ground Support Equipment.
+Note: LTOs denotes aircraft landing and takeoff operations; APUs represents Auxiliary Power Units; GSE represents Ground Support Equipment.
 Numbers may not appear to sum as reported due to rounding.
+Source: Landrum & Brown analysis, 2021

 Aircraft Activity Levels and Taxi Time: Annual operations in 2033 for Alternative 1 would be the same as the 2033 No Action Alternative.
 Based on an assessment of the capacity and demand of the 2033 Alternative 1, the Airport would have an average taxi-in time of 10 minutes and 26 seconds and an average taxi-out time of 19 minutes and 20 seconds.